securitybunker/databunker/README.md

 * Your customers can log in to his Data Bunker account and view all consents he gave.
 * Users can also discharge consents and we will send you a notification message.
+* Removing consent for a user is as easy as granting it in the first place.

 ## User signup and sign-in

 When implementing signup and sign-in in your customer-facing applications, we recommend you to store all signup records in the Data Bunker database.
-We support 3 types of indexes, index by login, index by email and index by phone.
+We support 3 types of indexes, index by login name, index by email and index by phone.
 So you can easily implement login logic with our service.

 Index by email and index by phone allow us to give your customers passwordless access to their